Manage my Service

 We look forward to working with you to deliver this important modernisation for the care sector.
 Your support in preparing for the launch will be invaluable as we work towards a more efficient and effective regulatory system.

-Manage my Service is the Care Inspectorate’s new single online portal that will replace the existing Care Inspectorate Digital Portal and electronic forms (eForms).
+Manage my Service is our new single online portal that will replace the existing Care Inspectorate Digital Portal and Electronic Forms (eForms).

 We are making it easier to use our systems which will free up time for both the Care Inspectorate and your service to focus on improving the quality of care for people who experience care.